slee1996/earl-llm/README.md

 - `countSyllables(text)`: This function takes a string of text, phonemizes it, and counts the number of syllables based on vowel clusters.

-- `chatWithLLM()`: This asynchronous function interacts with an LLM to correct the syllable count of lyrics.
+- `generateLyrics()`: This asynchronous function interacts with an LLM to correct the syllable count of lyrics.
 It processes each line of the lyrics to ensure it meets the target syllable count.

 ### Main Script